mukeshraeee/TGAR_script/README.md

-###This repo contains the all scripts that used for ACP paper wich is to be submittted soon.
-The scripts are personal use only :).
+### This repo contains the all scripts that were used for the ACP paper which is to be submitted soon.
+The scripts are for personal use only :).
 I will be updating very soon.